taufei/mynutshahaFrakitsIsAFart/src/docs/Home.md

 Credits:
 - Neeo - stylizing and basically making the entire structure of the website.
 - Frakits - useless documentation.
-- swordcube - helping hand for documentation
+- swordcube - helping hand for documentation.
+- Care or usb_port_2 - helped with keeping my sanity.

-**PSA**. if you wish to contribute to this page, whether it be a page modification or adding a brand new page, visit the <a href="">Github Repository</a> and contribute via pull requests. (contributions are heavily encouraged, as we're not able to cover all possible cases.)
+**PSA**. if you wish to contribute to this website, whether it be a page modification or adding a brand new page, visit the <a href="">Github Repository</a> and contribute via pull requests. (contributions are heavily encouraged, as we're not able to cover all possible cases.)